Liverpool, Houllier, & a summer that reshaped English football

 Liverpool, on the other hand, had the best defence in the land and nous by the bucketload.

 If their three-trophy season the year before had hinted that the momentum was with the Merseysiders, their steadily improving league positions of fourth, third and now second (as well as the dilly-dallying non-retirement that had capsized their pals down the M62) proved it.

 Their old perch was in sight: a good summer’s transfer business could reshape English football.

-He turned down one proven goalscorer in favour of a big-money striker who would go a whole season without finding the net, while a poor attempt to ape his compatriot in north London saw him bring in a French playmaker and a Senegalese-born destroyer, unmitigated disasters both.
+Gerard Houllier’s transfers that summer indeed did exactly that but not in the way he would have liked as he turned down one proven goalscorer in favour of a big-money striker who would go a whole season without finding the net, while a poor attempt to ape his compatriot in north London saw him bring in a French playmaker and a Senegalese-born destroyer, both unmitigated disasters.

 A discussion of the transfers that helped forge the Premier League’s power bases will likely throw up the names of Cantona, Henry and Ronaldo ahead of Diouf, Diao and Cheyrou.
 But the latter trio played their part, too.
-Rarely has a bad buy had such a seismic and wide-ranging effect.
+Rarely have bad buys had such a seismic and wide-ranging effect.

 If that summer’s errors came as a proverbial catalogue, the most glaring involved Nicolas Anelka.
 The Frenchman had spent the second half of the 2001-02 season on loan at Liverpool and had impressed only in flashes, but the hope around Anfield was that if and when he and Owen clicked as a duo, they would be deadly.

 Hints at the partnership’s potential had come on the season’s final day when a gorgeous pick-out from Owen and an impudent finish from the Frenchman had polished off a 5-0 win trouncing of Ipswich Town.